crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

+Talk Calendar incorporates a small word-based speech synthesizer used to concatenate and play-back pre-recorded English words using the computer speaker.
+The voice used by this version of Talk Calendar is based on my own recordings and so is subject to same license as the project.
+Words are recorded in a headless RAW audio format so that they can be converted to hexadecimal values and stored in an array and added to a voice header file.
+The voice will be improved and updated in future versions of the project.

-I spend some time investigating how speech synthesis could be incorporated into the calendar application.
-The [eSpeak](https://espeak.sourceforge.net/) open source speech synthesizer is widely available in most Linux distributions and so I looked into separately installing eSpeak so that commands could be send to it for speech output.
+For speech synthesis I explored the possibility of installing and using [eSpeak](https://espeak.sourceforge.net/) so that commands could be send to it for speech output.
 However, I discovered a potential eSpeak license compatibility issue in that some of its components may not be compatible with the GTK LGPL v2.1 license.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
 Consequently, I decided not to use eSpeak.

-Many open source (e.g. eSpeak) and commercial speech synthesizers use the formant speech synthesis approach.
-I looked into developing a small formant speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/formant-synthesizer).
-The sound quality is very robotic with buzzing and humming background noise and so I have not used this.

-I then developed a diphone speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/talkdp).
-I have further developed this approach and Talk Calendar uses a built-in diphone speech synthesizer.

-### Diphone Speech Synthesis

-Words are formed as sequences of elementary speech units.
-A phoneme is the smallest unit of sound that distinguishes one word from another word and there are 44 phonemes in the English language.
-A diphone is a sound unit composed of two adjacent partial phonemes i.e. the second half of the first phoneme and the first half of the second phoneme.
-The synthesizer uses a set of pre-recorded diphone sound samples and concatenates these to produce speech output for a given text input.

-This voice used by Talk Calendar is derivative work based on the diphone collection created by Alan W Black and Kevin Lenzo which is free for use for any purpose (commercial or otherwise) and subject to the pretty light restrictions [detailed here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).
-I have used the same licence for the voice that I have created.
-There is information about recording your own diphones [here](http://festvox.org/bsv/x2401.html) and in the speech synthesis lecture by Professor Alan W Black [here](https://www.youtube.com/watch?v=eDjtEsOvouM&t=1459s).

-My diphone speech synthesizer has a number of limitations.
-Firstly, it uses a small dictionary of approximately 56,600 English words.
-If a word is not recognised by the dictionary it is skipped over.
-I have tried to prioritise words which would be used in an event description (e.g. birthday, anniversary, holiday, booking etc.).
-Secondly it does not support the use of apostrophes and other special characters.
-This means that you can use "Tiki Birthday" but not "Tiki's Birthday" in the event summary.
-The pronunciation of some words is poor as there is very little information online on how to convert words to a diphone list (in many cases I have taken an educated guess).
-More work is needed on the diphone speech synthesizer but it works and it is all coded from scratch using C and GTK4.
-It is more versatile than my previous speech synthesizer which was based on concatenating and playing back pre-recorded English words.

 ## Code Notes